 Castle Heights Elementary School

-- Castle Heights Elementary School's student population of 562 students has stayed relatively flat over five school years.
+- Castle Heights Elementary School's student population of 557 students has declined by 5% over five school years.

 |Grades Offered||Grades Kindergarten-5|

 |Total Classroom Teachers||22 teachers|

 |Students by Grade|

 - Castle Heights Elementary School is ranked within the top 20% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 25:1 has stayed the same over five school years.